 Steps Required

 - The first step we always take is to interview the client.
-Find out what they want, in as much detail as possible.
-This includes color options, similar websites they like and the type of layout they want
+We find out what they want in as much detail as possible.
+Details include color options, similar websites they like, and the type of layout they want

-- We then view the websites that they like and see if they are within their budget range
+- We then view the websites they like and see if they are within their budget.

-- Then we figure out what to use to build the site: should we use WordPress, Joomla! or something else such as a custom CMS
+- Then, we determine what to use to build the site: should we use WordPress, Joomla!, or something else such as a custom CMS?

-- After all the details have been collected and we have a good idea of what the client wants in terms of design and layout, we create a mockup.
-This mockup is placed online, so that the client can review it carefully and make changes by requesting them via email or via our project management system.
+- After collecting all the details and getting a good idea of what the client wants regarding design and layout, we created a mockup.
+This mockup is placed online so the client can review it carefully and request changes via email or our project management system.

-- When the design of the home page is 100% complete and the client has fully agreed to it, we create an internal page based on the home page’s colors, layout and fonts.
-We then get the client’s approval again for the internal page.
+- When the design mockup of the home page is 100% complete, and the client has fully agreed to it, we create an internal page based on the home page’s colors, layout, and fonts.
+We then get the client’s approval again for the internal page mockup.

-- When the client has agreed to the home page and internal page design, we create the actual template for the website content management system.
-Normally it will be created in Joomla! or WordPress, but other options are available to the client, should they wish to use a different CMS, such as Drupal or DotNetNuke.
+- When the client has agreed to the home page and internal page design, we create the website content management system template.
+The website is usually created with Joomla! or WordPress, but the client can use a different CMS, such as Drupal.

-- After the template has been created and installed onto the CMS, we build the menu system to match the design.
-In this case we would build the menu items and pages for each of the above pages mentioned.
+- After the template has been created and installed on the CMS, we build the menu system to match the design.
+In this case, we would build the menu items and pages for each of the above pages.

-- The form plug-ins are installed and configured to store and or send leads/contact details to the client’s email address of choice.
+- The form plug-ins are installed and configured to store and send leads/contact details to the client’s email address.

-- One of the leading SEO plug-ins of the client’s choice will be installed and configured on the site.
+- One of the client’s leading SEO plug-ins will be installed and configured on the site.

-- We then optimize each web page for search engines by adding Meta tags to each page and also strategically writing the content on each page, so that it is correctly optimized for search engines.
+- We then optimize each web page for search engines by adding meta tags and strategically optimizing the content on each page to optimize it correctly for search engines.

-- We setup Google Analytics code on the site and also on the thank you page to track conversions and traffic.
+- We set up the Google Analytics code on the site, and the thank you page to track conversions and traffic.

 - We add the site to Google’s Webmaster Tools to track further data.